-127. The Chamber notes that some of the direct perpetrators of the aforementioned crimes, [REDACTED], were in contact with members of the Anti-Balaka coordination, [REDACTED].301 The Chamber further observes that these crimes [REDACTED].
+127. The Chamber notes that some of the direct perpetrators of the aforementioned crimes, including Ouandjio, were in contact with members of the Anti-Balaka coordination, including Sylvestre Yagouzou, during the captivity of the persons concerned.
+The Chamber further observes that these crimes took place in the aftermath of 5 December 2013 Attack and that they were also perpetrated against Muslims or persons perceived to be affiliated with or supportive of the Seleka.